gcapes/git-course/_episodes/02-local.md

 ~~~
 {: .language-bash}

-Let's also create a file `references.txt` to hold our references:
+Let's also create a file `refs.txt` to hold our references:

 ~~~
-$ gedit references.txt					# Add the reference
+$ gedit refs.txt					# Add the reference
 ~~~
 {: .language-bash}